If you want to know about the importance of zakat, this detailed guide is for you.

 What is Zakat?

-Zakat is the third pillarof Islam and thus carries immense significance in the life of a Muslim.
-Zakat has been derived from the word, ‘Zaka‘, which means to increase, bless or purify.
+Zakat is derived from the word, ‘Zaka‘, which means to increase, bless or purify.

-Zakat was made compulsory upon Muslims in 2 A.H in the following words:
+Amazing, isn’t it?
+Zakat was made compulsory for Muslims in 2 A.H in the following words:

 “It (Zakat) should be collected from the well-to-do and distributed among the poor.”

-The significance of Zakat can be understood from the fact that it a pillar of Islam and compulsory on all those Muslims who possess a certain amount of money, uninterruptedly for a complete year.
+This means that it is compulsory for all those Muslims who possess a certain amount of money, uninterruptedly for a complete year.

 Zakat cleans the heart of both the giver and the receiver.
 It purifies the heart of the giver from the love of wealth, selfishness, envy and comfort with wealth.

 In the same way, it cleans the heart of the receiver from jealousy and ill will from all those that are well-off than him.